Are you looking for anime-related attractions and locations for your visit in Odaiba?

 The Gundam Café shop is very cute and has items ranging from genuine Jaburo coffee to beam saber umbrellas.

-The Gundam Base is a huge store, exhibit, and event space where you can see how gunpla model kits are made, watch live builds and event streams in person, and see the winning builds of past Gunpla Builders World Cups on display.
+The Gundam Base is a huge store, exhibit, and event space where you can see how Gunpla model kits are made, watch live builds and event streams in person.
+You also get the chance to see the winning builds of past Gunpla Builders World Cups on display.

-Gundam Base mostly focuses on the gunpla/.model kit side of Gundam, with a ton, just a ton for sale.
-Gunpla old and new, it’s here.
+Gundam Base mostly focuses on the Gunpla/model kit side of Gundam, with a ton, just a ton for sale.
+From Gunpla old and new, it’s all here.

-That said, Gundam base mostly focuses on the model kit aspect of Gundam, unlike it’s pre-renovation predecessor, the Gundam Front, which had things like rare art from the older Universal Century shows, more full scale stuff from the series and battle dioramas inside.
+That said, the Gundam base mostly focuses on the model kit aspect of Gundam, unlike its pre-renovation predecessor, the Gundam Front, which had things like rare art from the older Universal Century shows, more full-scale stuff from the series, and battle dioramas inside.

 Shingeki No Kyojin & Ghost In The Shell VR Games

-At DiverCity (the mall right behind the Gundam), you can find hexaRide, an immersive 360 degree VR experience where you can live the story of volumes 9 and 10 in the Attack on Titan manga firsthand.
+At DiverCity (the mall right behind the Gundam), you can find hexaRide, an immersive 360-degree VR experience where you can live the story of volumes 9 and 10 of the Attack on Titan manga firsthand.

 Anime vs Real Life

 Many anime take place in Odaiba.
-Here’s some of the most famous ones.
+Here’s a list of some of the most famous ones.

 Yamato and Takeru’s dads even work at the famous Fuji TV building.
 They fight Venom Vamdemon on top of this building, as well as around the Tokyo Bay.
 The fight against Armagemon takes place around the Rainbow Bridge that connects Odaiba and the rest of mainland Tokyo.